 At Twincraft Skincare, we know bar soap.
 We’ve been making it since 1972, and we are proud to be the contact manufacturer of choice for any brand that wants to bring superior bar soap to bathrooms nationwide and around the world.
 At our Winooski, Vermont headquarters, we conceptualize the best bar soap for face and body, and our large team of over 250 employees turns a brand’s vision into a beautiful, high quality final product.

 For over 45 years, we have led the industry in innovation and sustainability, and prioritize natural developments.
 Every brand that we work with has their own natural standards, and we are flexible to work with your needs and concerns.
-Natural colorants, sustainably harvested active ingredients, RSPO certified palm oil soap base, and a solar powered manufacturing facility are all available to our business partners here at Twincraft.
+Natural colorants, sustainably harvested active ingredients, coconut oil soap base, RSPO certified palm oil soap base, and a solar powered manufacturing facility are all available to our business partners here at Twincraft.

 We Finish Bar Soap